 What is corporation tax?

 Corporation tax is the main tax levied against limited company profits which is governed by HMRC.
-With varying rates of tax and a range of deductions and reliefs available, guidance from a skilled tax adviser is crucial for navigating these complexities.
+There are varying rates of tax and a range of deductions and reliefs available, so guidance from a skilled tax adviser is crucial for navigating these complexities.

 How much do I need to earn before paying corporation tax?

 Corporation tax obligations are contingent on company profits and corresponding tax rates.
 Earnings exceeding £250,000 incur the main corporation tax rate of 25%.
-Profits ranging from £50,000 or less are subject to the 'small profits rate' at 19%.
+But profits ranging from £50,000 or less are subject to the ‘small profits rate’ at 19%.

 Is corporation tax the same as VAT?